desaianand1/PokeBoids/docs/memory-bank/active-context.md

 ### 1. Critical Priority: Activate Biological Systems 🔥

-The project has reached a unique state where all biological features are **implemented in code but not active in gameplay**.
+Following the successful completion of the Strategy Pattern Implementation (Task #1), the project has reached a unique state where all biological features are **implemented in code but not active in gameplay**.
 This represents the highest priority work:

 - [ ] **Implement predator-prey interactions**: Connect existing attack/damage systems to actual gameplay
 - [ ] **Trigger combat animations**: Link attack/hurt animation states to predator-prey encounters